stefdasca/statement-translator/Kilonova/1900-1999/Processed_1928.md

 This example is only for demonstration purposes as it contains only $2$ numbers in the input file.
 The official tests contain $50$ numbers each.

 For the first example, a tree must be generated that has exactly $3$ maximum independent sets.
-For the generated tree, the $3$ possible sets that can be chosen are those in the following images (the nodes of a set are those with a bold edge):
+For the generated tree, the $3$ possible sets that can be chosen are those in the following images (the nodes of a set are those with a bold edge):�

 ~[test.png]